piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 #### Usage

-Parameters can be only used in properties of the details and in arguments of the tag.
+Parameters can be only used in properties of the metadata and in arguments of the tag.
 To use a parameter as a value you must surround the parameter with percent sings **%** e.g. **%footheme.mobile_systems%**, just like in the symfony xml services.